jekhokie/jekhokie.github.io/_posts/2016-10-29-becoming-a-tech-leader.markdown

 All of the above was a long-winded way for me to explain "be a good Engineer".
 I have found repeatedly that effort is the key to progress.
 Sometimes, filling a gap/demonstrating initiative is the way to make real progress, while other times its doing the hard work to dig in and gather metrics that counts the most.
-Tailor your engagement based on what you belive the appropriate level of effort and approach are (follow your "gut instinct", as you start to develop it, and "fail fast" in cases where you were wrong).
+Tailor your engagement based on what you believe the appropriate level of effort and approach are (follow your "gut instinct", as you start to develop it, and "fail fast" in cases where you were wrong).
 Give your leadership no reason to ask "why do you think that" by providing proof/details, and give them the comfort of providing you the autonomy